 - Can you quickly move set pieces and like to be organized?
 Be a part of our Backstage Deck Crew.

-- Ask Mr. Humphrey for details.
+- Ask for details and express interest to Mrs. Valerio (NMS) or Mrs. Flock.
 Each musical's orchestration is unique and will have different instrumental needs.

 - An actor or crew member's first responsibility is as a student.
 Students on academic probation will not be eligible to participate at rehearsals.